-- 5.1 This Code is intended to help you raise concerns you may have within the School/LA.
+- 5.1 This Code is intended to help you raise concerns you may have within the school/LA.
 Hopefully, you will be satisfied with any action taken.
-If you are not, there are other people you can contact and these are:
+If you are not, there are other people you can contact, and these are:

 - the External Auditor;

 - your trade union/professional association;

-- relevant professional bodies or regulatory organisations (for example Health and Safety Executive);
+- relevant professional bodies or regulatory organisations (for example Health and Safety Executive, OFSTED, Department for Education);

+- Public Concern at Work;

+- an elected Member of the Council;

+- the Ombudsman;

 - the Police;

 - your own solicitor.

-- 5.2 If you do take the matter outside the School/LA, you should ensure that you do not misuse confidential information.
+- 5.2 If you do take the matter outside the school/LA, you should ensure that you do not misuse confidential information.
 The person you contact should be able to advise you on this. - 5.3 The Code, in line with the legislation, provides protection for employees who raise concerns internally.
-It is inconsistent with the satisfactory operation of the Code to pursue such concerns with the media (newspapers, TV, radio, etc) and employees who do so are unlikely to be protected by the provisions of the Public Interest Disclosure Act, and may be subject to disciplinary action.
+It is inconsistent with the satisfactory operation of the Code to pursue such concerns with the media (newspapers, TV, radio, etc) and employees who do so are unlikely to be protected by the provisions of the Public Interest Disclosure Act and may be subject to disciplinary action.